 Project Marinus

-Project Marinus is a major infrastructure initiative comprising Marinus Link and the North West Transmission Developments (NWTD).
+Project Marinus is a committed major infrastructure project comprising Marinus Link and the North West Transmission Developments (NWTD).
 Together, they will connect Tasmania and Victoria through new electricity and telecommunications infrastructure, and upgrade Tasmania’s transmission network to support this increased interconnection.

 Final Investment Decision